webplatform/docs/tutorials/20thing_pageflip/index.md

 In 2010, [http://www.f-i.com F-i.com] and the Google Chrome team collaborated on an HTML5-based educational web app called 20 Things I Learned about Browsers and the Web ([http://www.20thingsilearned.com www.20thingsilearned.com]).
 One of the key ideas behind this project was that it would best be presented in the [http://chrome.blogspot.com/2010/11/curious-guide-to-browsers-and-web.html context of a book].
 Since the book is very much about open web technologies we felt it was important to stay true to that by making the container itself an example of what these technologies allow us to accomplish today.

 [[Image:pf01.jpg|Book cover and homepage of '20 Things I Learned About Browsers and the Web']]<br/>
-'''Book cover and homepage of "20 Things I Learned About Browsers and the Web" ([http://www.20thingsilearned.com www.20thingsilearned.com])'''
+''Book cover and homepage of "20 Things I Learned About Browsers and the Web" ([http://www.20thingsilearned.com www.20thingsilearned.com])''

 We decided that the best way to achieve the feeling of a real world book is to simulate the good parts of the analogue reading experience while still leveraging the benefits of the digital realm in areas such as navigation.
 A lot of effort went into the graphical and interactive treatment of the reading flow &mdash; especially how the pages of the books flip from one page to another.